-Speak with a Ria Health team member about how medication-assisted treatment can help you.
+Schedule a private call with a Ria Health team member and we can help you get started.

 Find someone you can call or text if things get stressful—whether they’re a close friend, sponsor, or peer in recovery.

-5. Plan How You’ll Say No to Drinking
+5. Plan How You’ll Say “No” to Drinking

 When someone offers you alcohol, you can make an excuse about being a designated driver, be direct about your sobriety, or change the subject altogether.
 In any case, strategies for saying “no” can be lifesaving when it comes to staying sober on Thanksgiving.